-EUROTOUR HERITAGE seeks to promote rural heritage through local cultural tourism strategies.
+EUROTOUR HERITAGE seeked to promote rural heritage through local cultural tourism strategies.
 The objective of the project was to develop a participatory method to involve local people in the development of local cultural tourism strategies.
 The Participative Heritage Workshops (PHW) were created to gather regional stakeholders, people from different socio-professional backgrounds and civil society representatives jointly establish a heritage development strategy.

 The Mediterranean Centre of Environment was responsible for the elaboration of the Methodological guide and the definition of the Quality standards in cooperation with the partners of the project.

-The results of the project
+The results of the project were:

 - A network based on the exchange of experience and mobility of rural heritage development experts and practitioners as well as cultural tourism professionals in Europe.